Martin Luther King Jr. paid the bill for Julia Roberts' birth. Here's the backstory - NewsBreak

 Martin Luther King Jr. stepped up when the Roberts's family was in "a jam."

-In White Folks News: Julia Roberts Surprisingly Reveals That Martin Luther King Jr. And Coretta Scott King Paid For Her To Be Born
+Julia Roberts Reveals Martin Luther King Jr. and Wife Coretta Scott King Paid the Hospital Bill for Her Birth: ‘They Helped Us’

-There have been 46 Black History Months in the United States and ain’t nan one of you had this doozy on your BHM BINGO card!.
-Throughout that time we have learned a lot of tidbits of information about things that Black folks have done but this is easily one of the most surprising.
-Last Friday, October 28 2022 was Julia Roberts‘ 55th birthday and according to CNN, a Twitter user dropped the previously unknown fact…

-GMA’s Robin Roberts shares major announcement about co-host Michael Strahan live on air
+Paying it forward.
+Julia Roberts confirmed that Martin Luther King Jr. and Coretta Scott King paid the hospital bill for her birth to help her parents.
+After a tweet noting that “Martin Luther King Jr paying for [Roberts’] birth is still a little known fact that sends me,” went viral earlier this month, consultant Zara Rahim shared a clip from the 55-year-old Oscar winner’s September interview with Gayle King on Friday, October 28.
+“Today is Julia Roberts birthday!
+55 years ago MLK and Coretta Scott King paid for her parents hospital bill after she was born,” she added via Twitter.
+“Can’t stop thinking about this since I read it.
+Here she is talking about it.”

 Read Angela Bassett's Powerful 2022 Glamour Women of the Year Awards Speech